jasperanders/Bachelorthesis/Thesis/md/thesis.md

 ## Cheating and randomization

-Cheating may be the biggest concernt when it comes to moving from paper to e-exams is probably cheating.
-Although academic dishonesty is not vermeidbar there must be made measures to prevent it.

 As [cite] found in his paper there are two main categories when it comes to cheating.
 Planned and spontaineous cheating.
 Spontainous cheating accures in stress situations where the student feels overwehlmed.
 It may include looking at other students worksheets or even going to the toilet to look something up on the internet.
 Planned cheating on the other hand is intended by the stundet beforhand.
 The student deposits a cheat sheet in the bathroom, or directly to the exam.
 Even if the Folgen of cheating are in most cases a failure of the exam, cheating is still common among students.
 A study of ... found that measures against cheating had almost no effect.

 We must keep this in mind when thinking about e-exams.
 Against spontaious cheating, some measure can easily be enforced.
 As tests can be highly randomized looking at a neighbours screen may lead to no new information.